vasiliyaltunin/libgdxandswt/README.md

 # libgdxandswt
-This demo shows how u can use libgdx with swt window to do debug and interract with lingdx engine from swt window
+This demo shows how you can use libgdx with swt window to implement editor or debuger

 ![ScreenShot](/screenshots/shot1.png)